Every Season Of The White Lotus Reviewed

 The White Lotus is more than just television; it is essentially a high-budget nature documentary where the subjects wear Gucci and possess zero survival instincts.
-I have watched every episode to bring you this comprehensive breakdown.
-If you want to know if the HBO platform itself is worth the shiny coins you pay for it, check out my full HBO Max review.
-Now, let’s observe the chaos in its natural habitat.
+Our resident mascot, Un the Fun Monkey, has meticulously rated every episode to bring you this comprehensive breakdown.
+If you want to know if the HBO platform itself is worth the shiny coins you pay for it, check out our full HBO Max review.
+Now, let us observe the chaos in its natural habitat.

 The Theme: Money, Privilege, and Entitlement.

-Murray Bartlett’s performance as Armond is a masterclass.
-We’ve all seen a 'Shane' in the wild—the guest who weaponises their credit card to treat staff like furniture.
-Armond’s unraveling, culminating in that chaotic suitcase scene, felt less like a breakdown and more like a primal reclamation of power—flinging more than just insults, if you catch my drift.
+Murray Bartlett’s performance as Armond is a total masterclass.
+Anyone who has worked in hospitality has seen a 'Shane' in the wild: the guest who weaponises their credit card to treat staff like furniture.
+Armond’s unraveling, culminating in that incredibly chaotic suitcase scene, felt less like a breakdown and more like a primal reclamation of power.

 The true villains, however, were Olivia and Paula.
-Sitting by the pool, reading critical theory while judging the very system that paid for their vacation?
-That is a level of hypocrisy that drives me bananas.
-I rate this season highest for its tight script and claustrophobic tension."
+Sitting by the pool reading critical theory while silently judging the very system that paid for their vacation represents a level of hypocrisy that is brilliant to watch.
+Un the Fun Monkey rates this season the absolute highest for its remarkably tight script and claustrophobic tension.

 📺 View Season 1 Episode Ratings